 Both Adderall and Vyvanse are medications that stimulate the central nervous system.
 The main components of Adderall are amphetamine and dextroamphetamine, while Vyvanse is composed mainly of lisdexamfetamine.

 These drugs are mainly used to treat Attention Deficit Hyperactivity Disorder, or ADHD, a neurobehavioral condition.
-Symptoms of ADHD include difficulty concentrating, hyperactivity and impulsive behavior.
+Symptoms of ADHD include difficulty concentrating, hyperactivity, and impulsive behavior.
 While it is mainly diagnosed in children, it can also affect adults.
-According to the CDC, there are millions of children dealing with this condition in the United States alone.
+According to the CDC, millions of children are dealing with this condition in the United States alone.

-While both Vyvanse and Adderall are classified as Schedule II controlled substances, when properly used, they can be life-changing for those diagnosed with ADHD.
-For example, research shows that 75-80 percent of those suffering from ADHD will improve when taking Adderall.
+While both Vyvanse and Adderall are classified as Schedule II controlled substances, they can be life-changing for those diagnosed with ADHD when properly used.
+For example, research shows that 75-80 percent of those who have ADHD will improve when taking Adderall.
 Not only will they be able to concentrate more easily, but they will also exhibit less destructive and impulsive behaviors.
 Similarly, research has shown that Vyvanse dramatically improves reading skills and comprehension in children.

-In addition to being used for the treatment of ADHD, Adderall is also used to help those with the sleep disorder narcolepsy, and Vyvanse can be used to treat those who struggle with binge eating disorders.
+In addition to being used to treat ADHD, Adderall is also used to help those with the sleep disorder narcolepsy, and Vyvanse can be used to treat those who struggle with binge eating disorders.
 Vyvanse, however, is not approved for those under 6 years old.

 A Comparison of Vyvanse and Adderall